 I’ve been reading The Little Book Of Hygge by Meik Wiking lately.
 Hygge is a Danish word for the concept of warmth and cosiness.
 I love it because it’s what Autumn is all about for me.
 In the first few pages, Wiking talks about creating a hygge corner for reading etc.

 You can make it however you want, but here are my essentials:

 - Candles → Use ENVIROLINE10 for 10% off at The Hawthorn Collection

 - Cup of tea or hot chocolate* in a cute mug*

 - Pyjamas → They are one of my few exceptions for buying new as they are guaranteed to get plenty of use

 This is one of my favourite things to do in Autumn!
 I like it best when I’m walking, all wrapped up in a winter coat whilst sipping a hot chocolate in my travel mug*.
 That’s one of my favourite moments of the year.
 I pause to take some photos of the beautifully coloured trees, leaves, pine cones and conkers.
 Walking through leaves really improves my mental health.

-Related post: 4 ways nature will improve your mental health
+Related post: 7 ways nature can improve your mental health

 Start baking or cooking